kunalbagde01/Fire-detection-System-using-CNN/README.md

 # Fire-detection-System-using-CNN
 Its a ML Model which detects fire using CNN, no special sensors are used, it detects fire on image and live video.

+Create a folder which have training data and testing data